 It seemed to handle that mountain terrain fine as well from a durability point of view.
 You've got a nice big screen to view your real-time information and it was comfortable to wear for those long hours of hiking.

-Something we haven't had a chance to test yet is the navigation support, where you have the ability to import routes to the device and use that digital knob to zoom in and out of maps.
-We'll add our thoughts on that in our full review.
+Another useful feature for the outdoors is navigation.
+Coros allows you to import routes (GPX files only) to the device and use that digital knob to zoom in and out of maps.

 Coros Vertix: Sports tracking